 There are a number of choices when it comes to a lower receiver depending upon how much work the buyer wishes to put into their build.
 From complete lower receivers with all parts including the butt stock installed to 80% lowers that require a degree of milling, drilling and final finishing before installing a lower receiver parts kit.
 There is even a raw forging available which requires an inordinate amount of work for the hobbyist to complete.

-It cannot be said that there are little to no options when it comes to choosing a lower receiver for an AR15 project.
+It cannot be said that there are little to no options when it comes to choosing The Best AR 15 Lower Receiver for an AR15 project.